ThomasBittner1/KangarooDocumentation/docs/body/poseEditor2.md

 It can be very helpful to share Interpolators between characters.
 And there are 2 ways:
 ### In the PoseEditor UI
-Right click on the interpolator -> *Copy*.
+Right-click on the interpolator -> *Copy*.
 Then go to your other character, and right click -> *Paste*
 ![Alt text](../images/poseEditor_copy.jpg)

 !!! warning "Known bug"